DataHurdler/Econ-ML/Multi-Arm Bandits/article-1.md

     bandit[j].update_mean(x)
 ```

-As the pseudocode indicates, a random value is drawn when a new visitor has arrived.
+As the pseudocode shows, a random value is drawn when a new visitor has arrived.
 If the random value is smaller than the threshold `epsilon`, set before the start of the experiment, then a random bandit is picked.
-Note that this randomly picked bandit can be the same as the one otherwise picked by `argmax`.
+Note that this randomly picked bandit can be the same as the one picked by `argmax`.
 To exclude such case only requires a few more lines of code.
-However, there is no obvious reason to do so.
+However, the benefit of doing so is not obvious.

-Let's now move onto the actual implementation in `Python`.
-Note that there are lines with comment "*only in demonstration*."
-These lines are for generating *true* probabilities of different bandits, which you obvious do not know when running a real-world experiment.
+Let's now move onto the actual implementation of `Epsilon Greedy` in `Python`.
+Note that there are lines with comment "*only in demonstration*".
+These are lines to generate the *true* probabilities of different bandits, which you obvious do not know when running a real-world experiment.

 ```python
 import numpy as np